m-dadej/MarSwitching.jl/README.md

 Because of the unobserved nature of the state, the model is estimated by maximum likelihood.
 The likelihood function is calculated using the method described in Hamilton, 1989.

-The package also provide time-varying transition probabilities (TVTP) (Filardo, 1994) which allows for the transition matrix to change over time.
+The package also provide time-varying transition probabilities (TVTP) (Filardo, 1994) which allows for the transition matrix to change over time, depending on exogenous variables.
 Each transition probability has a following form:

 ```math
 p_{i,j,t} = \dfrac{exp(\delta_{i,j}'\mathbf{Z}_t)}{\textstyle \sum_{j=1} exp(\delta_{i,j}'\mathbf{Z}_t)}